-From version 6.4.3 onwards, you can change the prioritization of playbook execution based on the importance of that playbook, thereby enabling the higher priority playbooks to be executed first even if there are some normal priority playbooks already queued for execution.
+You can change the prioritization of playbook execution based on the importance of that playbook, thereby enabling the higher priority playbooks to be executed first even if there are some normal priority playbooks already queued for execution.
 Earlier, the playbook execution queue was based on first in first out method, with round robin assignment of workers (processes), which meant that important playbooks might get queued after lower-priority playbooks.